Built by: Nauta Shiprepair Yard S.A. in Gdynia, Poland 2013-2020, completed at Falkvarv in Falkenberg, Sweden 2020-2021

 As the vessel is regarded as a cargo ship (with SPS certificate) it may bring max.
 12 passengers.
 To bring more than 12 persons, except the crew, all these need to have a familiarity training.

-The vessel will be classified and certified as a Special Purpose Ship.
-Currently, maximum number of persons on board is 21 (incl. crew).
+The vessel is classified and certified as a Special Purpose Ship.
+Currently, maximum number of persons on board is 22 (incl. crew).
 The intention is to increase this number.
 The intention is also to achieve a Polar Ship Certificate, which means the vessel is allowed to operate in Arctic waters with moderate ice conditions (basically ice-free water).

 Deck lifting equipment: